Analytic thermal bootstrap meets holography: Black hole background

 We readily obtain the following expressions: {\allowdisplaybreaks

-} with $\kappa_{\Delta_\phi}(\beta/R)$ the arc contributions.
-This reproduces the pattern observed for the black brane background in~\eqref{eq:ExpansionGFFDelta1ff}--\eqref{eq:ExpansionGFFDelta5ff}.
-The final closed form of these correlators can be found by using~\eqref{eq:newtildef} to obtain
+} This reproduces the pattern observed for the black brane background in~\eqref{eq:ExpansionGFFDelta1ff}--\eqref{eq:ExpansionGFFDelta5ff}.
+The final closed form of these principal contributions can be found by using~\eqref{eq:newtildef} to obtain

-The correlators can be obtained by inserting these values in~\eqref{eq:CorrelatorFiniteV1}--\eqref{eq:CorrelatorFiniteV5}.
-Two-point functions of operators up to $\Delta_\phi \leq 6$ are available in the ancillary \texttt{Mathematica} notebook attached to this paper.
+The principal contributions of the correlators can be obtained by inserting these values in~\eqref{eq:CorrelatorFiniteV1}--\eqref{eq:CorrelatorFiniteV5}.
 Results for higher $\Delta_\phi$ can be derived in the same way, provided sufficient knowledge of multi-stress tensor OPE coefficients.